AmJayden/Lazy-Importer/README.md

 When combined with anti debug or anti dynamic reverse engineering techniques, it can be very difficult to resolve your imported function.

 ## Usage
+In the case of failure, all functions will return `0` to substitute.

 ### Lazily importing by module
 To lazily import a function with a specific module in mind, do the following.
 ```cpp